Gallifantjack/llama2_prebias/README.md

 python visualize_attn.py
 ```

-These take the stored attention weights from each checkpoint and plot the attention weights for each layer and head
+These take the stored attention weights from each checkpoint and plot the attention weights for each layer and head.

-python visualize_embd.py
+All plots from this section are stored in the model specific out dir/visualize

 #### b.
 Embedding Visualization
 ```bash